 The Beagle takes two different sizes.
 The first is the standard beagle size, where he measures between 13 and 15 inches tall, and weighs between 20 and 30 pounds, and the other size is sometimes referred to as the pocket Beagle, and he measures 13 inches and under, and weighs under 20 pounds.
 Because of their calm nature, and how good they are with kids, it’s not uncommon to see many different mixes with the Beagle as a parent.

-He will be a curious little guy, and while there is the chance that he might follow his nose and wander out of sight, he is more likely to want to stay with his master.
+Cheagles are curious.
+While there is the chance that he might follow his nose and wander out of sight, he is more likely to want to stay with his master.
 Always up for a game of fetch or a good ol’ romp in your garden or doggy park, he will keep you on your toes for sure.

 He will return the favor of playtime with being an affectionate pup who loves nothing more to snuggle into the crook of your arm, and Netflix and chill for as long as you want.
 So, if you want a loving small-sized pooch then the Cheagle is a great option for you!